autometrics-dev/autometrics-go/README.md

 For the time being only Prometheus metrics are supported, but the code has been written with the possibility to have other systems, like OpenTelemetry, integrated in the same way.

-### Alerts

-The ability to generate alerting rules directly from annotations in your code is the next item on the roadmap.
-The goal is to have a seamless integration between "a magic cookie" in your code, and a Prometheus instance triggering alerts because the function doesn't meet SLOs.